 Papua New Guinea might be a small country, with a population of fewer than 9 million people.
-But it’s the world’s most diverse, hosting 12% of existing languages.
+But it’s the most diverse country in the world, hosting 12% of existing languages.

-12 of the 848 languages originated in the island have no living speakers, while the majority of them has fewer than 1,000 speakers.
+12 of the 848 languages that originated on the island have no living speakers, while the majority of them have fewer than 1,000 speakers.

 The country’s largest ethnic groups are the Papuans and the Austronesians, which were its first inhabitants.
-But they’re not alone, sharing the island with Polynesian, Micronesians, Filipinos, Australians, European and Chinese immigrants.
+But they’re not alone, sharing the island with Polynesians, Micronesians, Filipinos, Australians, European and Chinese immigrants.